 to • Buckingham PalaceStrolling down The Mall to Buckingham Palace and watching the "Changing of the Guard" is one of the must-do events in everyone's itinerary.
 The new set of guards arrive on the forecourt accompanied by a military band, which they take part in a ceremonial handing over of the keys.

 to • Savoy TheatreDanny DeVito and Richard Griffiths are The Sunshine Boys... but the legendary comedy kings haven't spoken to each other for years.
 When CBS enquire whether they will be re-united for a 'History of Comedy' show, their families struggle to even get them in the same room.
 Can this cantankerous old double-act overcome their differences for one last show?
-Sunshine Boys will be playing at the Savoy Theatre in London on Wednesday 27th Jun.
+See the theatre show Sunshine Boys on Wednesday 27th Jun 2012, at the Savoy Theatre in London.

 to • National Maritime MuseumThis year's Diamond Jubilee gave us a magnificent display of boats on the Thames, the likes of which we hadn't seen for two hundred years.
 This new exhibition at the National Maritime Museum will reveal what the royal river was like in years gone by, when it played host to the pomp and pageantry of the crown.